 Joseph B. Martin Distinguished Professor of Neuroscience and Professor of Neurology, University of California, San Francisco

 More about Dr. Mucke

 Dr. Mucke’s research focuses on processes that result in memory loss and other major neurological deficits, with an emphasis on Alzheimer’s disease and related disorders.
 He has generated informative experimental models of these conditions and used them to identify novel strategies to prevent neurological decline.
-As the founding Director of the Gladstone Institute of Neurological Disease, Dr. Mucke has created a vigorous interdisciplinary program for research and training in disease-focused neuroscience.
+As the founding Director of the Gladstone Institute of Neurological Disease, he has created a leading program for research and training in disease-focused neuroscience.

 Dr. Mucke is a member of the American Neurological Association, the Association of American Physicians and the Dana Alliance for Brain Initiatives.
-He serves on the National Advisory Council on Aging for the National Institutes of Health, the Medical and Scientific Advisory Council of the Alzheimer’s Association and the Senate of the German Center for Neurodegenerative Diseases.
+He has served on the National Advisory Council on Aging for the National Institutes of Health and is a member of the Senate of the German Center for Neurodegenerative Diseases (DZNE).